 The first step in hiring a nanny through us is to give us a call, email or submit a family application form through the website, and we’ll be more than happy to walk you through the process.

 If you’re ready to start your search with us, please sign our family agreement.
 Carefully read the contract before signing and submitting it.
 We’ll contact you after we receive the signed agreement to schedule an in-home consultation.
 We’ll also send you a credit card authorization form which will enable us to charge a one-time, non-refundable registration fee of $250 to begin the search.
 Please note that this fee is deducted from your final placement fee should we place someone for you.

 Upon receipt of your form, we’ll contact you to schedule an in-home consultation.
 During the meeting, we’ll ask about your family’s needs as well as your lifestyle and values.
 This is the time to let us know the most important qualities that you’re looking for in a candidate.
 We’ll cover every necessary aspect to ensure that only the best candidate is sent your way.
-The in-home consultation lasts anywhere from an hour to an hour and a half; please be aware that in some cases, the meeting may be longer depending on the needs of your family.
+The in-home consultation lasts anywhere from an hour to an hour and a half.
+Some families prefer to do a phone consultation instead, please, let us know whichever you prefer.